-Honors English 10 is the study of American literature and the inherent connections to history.
+The thematic focus of Honors English 10 is the study of American citizenship through various social constructs.
+This builds on the focus freshmen year of individual identity; students now examine their identity as an American citizen through the study of American Literature and its inherent connects to American history.
 Students study American Literature, develop expository, persuasive, and analytical writing skills, and extend vocabulary development, which parallels with the U.S. History course providing a rich understanding of the social and political situations that emerge through the literature.
-The emphasis on analytical writing and research provide the foundation for the Advancement Placement expectations.
+The emphasis on analytical writing and research provides the foundation for the Advancement Placement expectations.
 Students also develop public speaking and debate skills with opportunities within several units of study.
-Summer reading is required.